microsoft/AIforEarthDataSets/data/aster.md

 ## Overview

-The [ASTER](https://terra.nasa.gov/about/terra-instruments/aster) instrument provides high-resolution (15 to 90 square meters per pixel) images of the Earth in 14 different wavelengths of the electromagnetic spectrum, ranging from visible to thermal infrared light.
-Scientists use ASTER data to create detailed maps of land surface temperature, emissivity, reflectance, and elevation.
+The [ASTER](https://terra.nasa.gov/about/terra-instruments/aster) instrument, launched on-board NASA's [Terra](https://terra.nasa.gov/) satellite in 1999, provides multispectral images of the Earth at 15m-90m resolution.
+ASTER images provide information about land surface temperature, color, elevation, and mineral composition.

-This dataset represents ASTER L1T data from 2000-2006.
-Images will be available in Cloud-Optimized GeoTIFF format; currently images are available in both HDF and COG format, pending finalization of the provisional COG formatting.
+This dataset represents ASTER [L1T](https://lpdaac.usgs.gov/products/ast_l1tv003/) data from 2000-2006.
+L1T images have been terrain-corrected and rotated to a north-up UTM projection.

+Data are in [cloud-optimized GeoTIFF](https://www.cogeo.org/) format; the original HDF files are temporarily available as well, but will not be maintained permanently.

 ASTER imagery is currently in preview on Azure; email [`aiforearthdatasets@microsoft.com`](mailto:aiforearthdatasets@microsoft.com?subject=aster%20question) to request access.